 You cannot connect a solar panel directly to your battery, or you’ll end up with some nasty damage.
 You need a regulator between the two, which reduces the wattage down to a suitable level to charge the battery.

 A lot of people are using dedicated DCDC battery chargers that have inbuilt solar regulators in them, or you can go for a quality MPPT unit like a Victron 100/30, or on the cheapest end of the scale a basic PWM regulator that you can buy for under $30.

 If you are going to buy any good quality parts in your solar setup, make it the regulator as its the brains and brawn of the operation.
 A good panel and battery will suffer badly with a poor quality regulator.

 We are really happy with our Victron MPPT and Enerdrive DCDC, and would have no issues recommending them.
-They are two of the most reputable brands on the market, but do your research and don’t just rely on my opinions!
+They are two of the most reputable brands on the market, but please do your research and don’t rely only on my opinions!